batamladen/Armadillo/README.md

 Please ensure your code follows the coding standards and includes tests where applicable.

+## TO-DO
+* Add another algorythm
+* Add a copy button at output text
+* Witing screen for loading

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/batamladen/Armadillo/blob/main/LICENSE.md) file for details.